magento/merchdocs/src/sales-channels/asc/creating-assigning-catalog-products.md

     - Set the **Enable Product(s)** toggle to `Yes` or `No` (required).
 <br/>**Yes** - Choose to make the product eligible for your Magento storefront sales.<br/>**No** - Choose to make the product ineligible for your Magento storefront sales.
     - For **Categories**, assign a category for the product (optional).
-<br/>Click the down arrow and click a category checkbox to select the product's category.
+<br/>Click the down arrow and select a category checkbox to select the product's category.
 Click **Done** when finished.
     - For **Website Ids**, choose the website (storefront) for which the product to be associated.
 <br/>The options in this list depend on your Magento [store configuration]({% link stores/websites-stores-views.md %}) settings.
     - For **Attribute Set Id** (required), choose an option.